A$80,000 Salary After Tax in Australia

 The figures on this page are designed for salary research, not final tax filing.
 For a decision that affects a real job move, compare this result with official guidance and your employer's payroll assumptions.

-This comparison block helps Australian readers judge whether a higher or lower offer changes take-home pay enough to matter in practical budgeting terms.
+This comparison block helps Australian readers judge whether a higher or lower offer changes take-home pay enough to matter in day-to-day budgeting.

 Deep Dives